weninthelab/wenlog/content/about/_index.md

 +++
-title = "About | wenvn"
+title = "About | WenVN"
-description = "About page of wenvn" template = "prose.html"
+description = "About page of WenVN" template = "prose.html"
 insert_anchor_links = "none"